Colonel Tye

 Titus Cornelius, also known as Titus, Tye, and famously as Colonel Tye (c.
-1753 – September 1780), was a slave of African descent in the Province of New Jersey who escaped from his master and fought as a Black Loyalist during the American Revolutionary War; he was known for his leadership and fighting skills.
+1753 – September 1780), was a enslaved man of African descent in the Province of New Jersey who escaped from his master and fought as a Black Loyalist during the American Revolutionary War; he was known for his leadership and fighting skills.
 He fought with a volunteer corps of escaped Virginia Colony slaves in the Ethiopian Regiment, and he led the Black Brigade associators.
 Tye died from tetanus from a musket wound in the wrist following a short siege in September 1780 against Captain Joshua Huddy.
 He was one of the most feared and effective guerrilla leaders opposing the American patriot forces in central New Jersey.